The Best Cordless Chainsaw of 2020

 Unfortunately, the list of qualities that the MAX offers comes with a corresponding list of shortcomings.
 When it comes to saw performance, the BLACK+DECKER simply cannot keep up with the top-scoring models in our review.
 In the battery life department, this cordless electric chainsaw is one of the worst that we've seen.

 Why You Should Trust Us?

-At TechGearLab we purchase all of our products at normal prices from the same retailers as our readers to guarantee zero bias while creating reviews.
-Wouldn't you know it, we have a chainsaw expert in-house.
-Our review editor Ross Patton has spent hundreds of hours with a saw in his hand cutting, trimming, and bucking all types of trees from the oak trees in the foothills of California to the pines of Lake Tahoe to the elms and cottonwoods of Northern Nevada.
-From his formal education as an environmental scientist, you can rest easy knowing that he has created tests to compare the saws as accurately as possible.
+At TechGearLab we purchase all of the products at normal prices from normal retailers to guarantee zero bias while creating reviews.
+And wouldn't you know it, we have a chainsaw expert in-house.
+Our review editor Ross Patton has spent hundreds of hours with a saw in his hand cutting, trimming, and bucking all types of trees from the oak in the foothills of California to the pines of Lake Tahoe, and the elms and cottonwoods of Northern Nevada.
+With his formal education in environmental science, you can rest easy knowing that he has created tests to compare the saws as accurately as possible.

 We began by carefully inspecting each saw for subtle nuances in the design of each model.
-We then measured and weighed each model to verify the manufacturers' specification claims.
-Next, we sliced a ton of wood up to time cuts and measure each saw's performance.
-We timed how long each battery lasted as well as how long it took each one to charge.
+We then measured and weighed each model to verify the manufacturers' claims.
+Next, we sliced a ton of wood up so we could time cuts and measure each saw's performance.
+We also timed how long each battery lasted and how long it took each one to recharge.
 Finally, to confirm the accuracy of our results, we took our fleet of cordless electric chainsaws to the wood yard of a professional tree service for some consultation.
 We let the crew get a feel for each saw and make some cuts so that we could get some input from the true professionals.